MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Compare-Object.md

 ### -Property

-Specifies the properties of the reference and difference objects to compare.
+Specifies an array of properties of the reference and difference objects to compare.

 ```yaml
 Type: Object[]